 Not only does the Pulaski News inform its readership about the news of the communities within the Pulaski Community School District, but is also a life-shaping workforce development tool.

 The Pulaski News has produced multiple professional writers, including the 1988 Pulitzer Prize winner Jacqui Banaszynski.
-She won the prize for her series of articles entitled “AIDS in the Heartland”.
+She won the prize for her series of articles titled “AIDS in the Heartland”.

-Currently, Emily Alger-Feser, Pulaski High School English and journalism teacher, instructs the classes called Pulaski News Publications-Beginner, Pulaski News Publications-Advanced 1, Pulaski News Publications-Advanced 2.
+Currently, Amy Tubbs, Pulaski High School English and journalism teacher, instructs the classes called Pulaski News Publications-Beginner, Pulaski News Publications-Advanced 1, Pulaski News Publications-Advanced 2.
 Bob Van Enkenvoort is the Editor-in-Chief, Laurie Fischer is the Business Manager, and Sue Simoens is the Advertisement and Layout Designer.